Creating payments

 FAILEDanything else

-Forte updates this automatically via Stripe webhooks.
-When a Payment hits COMPLETED and had a stripeTaxCalculationId, Forte also finalizes a Stripe Tax Transaction so your tax bookkeeping is correct.
+Forte updates this automatically through Stripe webhooks.
+When a Payment hits COMPLETED and had a stripeTaxCalculationId, Forte also finalizes a Stripe Tax Transaction so your tax bookkeeping stays correct.

 Refunding a payment

 refundPayment issues a full refund of a COMPLETED payment and transitions it to REFUNDED.
-The entire charged amount (including any tax) is returned to your end-customer.
+Forte returns the entire charged amount, including any tax, to your end-customer.

 Refunds are a backend-only operation

 Refunds can only be initiated from your backend using an API key.
-There is no client-side (signed-in user) route — your end-users cannot refund their own payments from the browser.
+No client-side (signed-in user) route exists — your end-users cannot refund their own payments from the browser.
 The only route is the server-side one:

 POST /api/v1/projects/{projectId}/users/{userId}/payments/{paymentId}/refund